Organizational Decision Making for Safety: Part 2

 - Strategically select a set of decisions and situations to focus on first, based on the decisions’ impacts on serious injury or fatality potential.

-- Assess individual leaders’ safe decision-making capability and build skills as needed.
+- Assess individual leaders’ decision-making capability for safety and build skills as needed.

 - Teach leaders more about the most common forms of cognitive bias and create checklists that can be used to help avoid them during decision making.